 If you’re expecting any benefit from the United States Department of Veterans Affairs (VA), your discharge status can influence those benefits.
 It’s important to understand each status and how it might affect you.

 - Dismissal (Officer Discharge)

-When you exit the military, you receive a military discharge that denotes the circumstances under which you left.
+When you exit the military, you receive a military discharge that denotes the circumstances of your military separation in your military record.
 While an honorable discharge is common, there are other types of military discharge, like general discharge and bad conduct discharge, that could affect your ability to receive VA benefits.

-Since your military service discharge goes on your permanent military record, it's not likely that a veteran can receive a military discharge upgrade.
-This process requires a discharge review within 15 years from the discharge, and a veteran will need to show proper evidence of a mishandled discharge to result in changes.
+Since your military service discharge goes on your permanent military records, it’s not likely that a veteran can receive a military discharge upgrade.
+This process requires a discharge review within 15 years from the discharge, and a veteran must show proper evidence of a mishandled discharge to result in changes.

 What Is a Military Discharge?